jquense/uncontrollable/README.md

 # uncontrollable

-Wrap a controlled react component, to allow spcific prop/handler pairs to be uncontrolled.
+Wrap a controlled react component, to allow specific prop/handler pairs to be omited by Component consumers.
 Uncontrollable allows you to write pure react components, with minimal state, and then wrap them in a component that will manage state for prop/handlers if they are excluded.

 ## Install